joonty/vim-sauce/README.md

 ## Known Issues

-This currently won't work with Windows.
+The autocomplete currently won't work with Windows.
 However, plans are in place to change that.

 ## License